minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

    For versioned buckets, the transition rule applies only to the *current* object version.
 Use the
-   :mc-cmd:`~mc ilm edit noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.
+   :mc-cmd:`~mc ilm edit --noncurrentversion-transition-days` option to apply transition behavior to noncurrent object versions.

    Requires specifying :mc-cmd:`~mc ilm edit --storage-class`.